layilin/SP23-33852/_texts/sc-page107.md

 [107]()

-- In silence lock it, sudden, and constraint,
+- In silence lock it, sudden, and constrain'd,
 - \(Death to Xantippe,\) with distorting pain.

 - NOR is it not effectual: But wouldst thou [360]
 - Have rival brokers for thy cades contend;
-- Superior arts remain. —Small casks provide,
+- Superior arts remain.—Small casks provide,
 - Replete with lime-stone thoroughly calcin'd,
 - And from the air secur'd: This Bristol sends,
 - Bristol, Britannia's second mart and eye!
 [365]